AnachronisticTech/jussa-raffle/README.md

 ## Updating the prize list

 1. Edit `resources/raffle_prizes.csv` and update or add rows.
 The header should include the following columns:
+   - `Id` (required) — a distinct positive integer used to identify each prize programmatically.
+This does not change the visual behaviour but is used to associate winners with prizes.
    - `Item` (required)
    - `Type`, `Quantity`, `Provider`, `Value` (optional but recommended)
    - `Provider Path` (optional — folder name inside `assets/providers/` with logo/links for the provider)